lindaperez/20_bk_AI_Covid19-Risk/Machine_Learning_Analysis.md

 <br> So preliminarily, the features are relevant to the target.
 Even though ['pregnant'] and ['cardiovascular'] didn't appear significant to the target ['Death'], we are still going to proceed with them as they would be valuable info for the doctors to prepare further diagnosis and treatment.

 ### Wrapper Feature Selection

-Since machine learning algorithms can be misled by irrelevant input features, the RFE algorithm (Recursive Feature Elimination) was used to drop the irrelevant features.
-Using the decision tree model, a different number of features were tested.
-We can see that performance improves as the number of features increases but reaches its limit after 7 features.
+Machine learning algorithms can be misled by irrelevant input features, so the RFE algorithm (Recursive Feature Elimination) was employed to eliminate them.
+Different numbers of features were tested using the decision tree model.
+Performance increased as the number of features increased, but reached a limit after seven features.

    [pic here]

-In addition, RFE can automatically select the number of features by performing cross-validation evaluation of different numbers of features and automatically selecting the number of features that resulted in the best mean score.
-The result shows that the features: "gender","pneumonia","diabetes","hypertension","obesity","closed_contact", "age" are the most relevant features.
-The performance of the Random Forest model did not improve by dropping the irrelevant features (accuracy is 86.3% vs 86.5%)  so we decided to keep all of the columns.
+Additionally, RFE can automatically select the number of features by performing cross-validation evaluations of different numbers of features and selecting the number of features with the best mean score.
+Based on the results, the most relevant features are: "gender", "pneumonia", "diabetes", "hypertension", "obesity", "closed_contact", "age".
+Despite removing the irrelevant features, the performance of the Random Forest model did not improve (accuracy is 86.3% vs 86.5%), so we decided to keep them all.

 ## Machine Learning Analysis
 After data preprocessing and preliminary feature engineering, we are ready to fit the data into the machine learning models.